In this section

 Publish relevant resources including factsheets and guides in languages other than English.

-LAQ’s website content, including publications (factsheets and guides) is available in approximately 99 languages through a translation tool, ‘Browsealoud’.
+LAQ’s website content, containing publications and legal information, is available in about 100 languages through a translation tool, ‘ReachDeck;

 LAQ distributes translated legal information to people from migrant and refugee backgrounds.